Meet-Jadav/Train-Booking-System/README.md

   - `passlib`: For password hashing.
   - `python-jose`: For JWT encoding and decoding.
 - **Database:**
-  - SQLite: Lightweight database for storing user, flight, and booking data.
+  - SQLite: Lightweight database for storing user, train, and booking data.
 - **Authentication:**
   - JWT (JSON Web Tokens): For secure authentication and authorization.
 - **Build Tools:**